SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 Use this dashboard to:
 * Monitor the total number of builds, successful and failed builds.
-* Monitor recent builds and view detailed information in  the Jenkins console
+* Monitor recent builds and view detailed information in  the Jenkins console.
-* Monitor  job duration trends to understand how to improve the execution of various stages in the pipeline
+* Monitor job duration trends to understand how to improve the execution of various stages in the pipeline.
-* Monitor  jobs in progress, and in queue to determine how the pipelines are performing and make adjustments to the build process if needed
+* Monitor jobs in progress, and in queue to determine how the pipelines are performing and make adjustments to the build process if needed.
-* Identify the slowest failed builds
+* Identify the slowest failed builds.
-* View trends for job results and use that information to identify source code components and teams that need the most improvements
+* View trends for job results and use that information to identify source code components and teams that need the most improvements.

 <img src={useBaseUrl('img/integrations/app-development/Jenkins-JobOverview.png')} alt="jenkins" />